jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 ### App Service
 - For web sites and REST services
 - Multiple language\runtime support
-- Many web apps can live in a single app service plan.
+- Many web apps can live in a single app service plan. *But note that some language runtimes are exclusive to an OS.
+So can't run Ruby (exclusive to Linux) on a Windows app service plan.
+And vice versa with .Net 4.x, for example*
   ![app service plan](./images/appserviceplan.jpg)

 ### [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro)